KireinaHoro/jsteward.moe/content/GSoC 2018/weekly-report-0430.md

 After <del>ripgrep'ing</del>examining the AOSP source tree, I've discovered the following information that will be useful for further progress:

   * source code for Android init in `system/core/init/`; written in C++
-  * packed initramfs image `ramdisk.img` (gzip-compressed cpio archive, without kernel) in `out/target/product/angler/ramdisk.img`
+  * packed initramfs image `ramdisk.img` (gzip-compressed cpio archive, without kernel) at `out/target/product/angler/ramdisk.img`
-  * source directory for packing the initramfs in `boot.img` in `out/target/product/angler/root/`
+  * source directory for packing the initramfs in `boot.img` at `out/target/product/angler/root/`
   * Makefile for generating the `ninja` rules responsible for packing initramfs at `build/make/core/Makefile`

-I've added a hook to the Makefile above, which runs before the image gets packed (by the tool `mkbootimg`), while after the contents of the initramfs get populated.
+I've added a hook to the Makefile above, which runs before the image gets packed (by the tool `mkbootimg`), and after the contents of the initramfs get populated.
 The hook is a bash script at `build/make/core/pre_ramdisk_hook.sh`.
 The forked `android_build` repository is [here][5], and the related commit is [03ec95b][6].

 ### Android persistent store (previously known as last_kmg)

 Android had a place to store the kernel message buffer for view on the next boot, which is useful for debugging boot failures.
-The location for the store used to be `/proc/last_kmsg`, but it has changed to the following location:
+The location for the store used to be `/proc/last_kmsg`, but it has changed to the following location since Android 6.0:

 	/sys/fs/pstore/console-ramoops